matteounitn/cv/cv.md

 ---

-### Bachelor in Computer Science, Assistant Research Scientist
+### Bachelor in Computer Science, Junior Research Scientist

-I am an Assistant Research Scientist in the Security and Trust unit at [FBK](https://fbk.eu).
+I am an Junior Research Scientist in the Security and Trust unit at [FBK](https://fbk.eu).
 I joined the S&T unit to explore and improve TLS analysis and delve into identity management.
 I am working concurrently between FBK and the Istituto Poligrafico e Zecca dello Stato.